-Forty-two consumer records were reviewed at 31 day programs for 17 documentation requirements (criteria) derived from Title 17, California Code of Regulations.
+Thirty-one consumer records were reviewed at 24 day programs for 17 documentation requirements (criteria) derived from Title 17, California Code of Regulations.
 The sample records were 98 percent in overall compliance for this review.

-ACRC's records were 98 percent and 99 percent in overall compliance for the collaborative reviews conducted in 2015 and in 2013, respectively.
+ACRC's records were 98 percent in overall compliance for the collaborative reviews conducted in 2017 and in 2015.